Association

 The Study Group cooperates with MHLW, PMDA, Osaka Prefectural Government, Clinical Trial Network Osaka, Japan Society of Quality Assurance, Osaka Medical Association, and other related parties, and disseminates useful information obtained from relevant organizations.

-It also promotes cooperation with other related parties, including publicity of their events at their requests.
+It also promotes cooperation with the organizations, including publicity of their events at their requests.

 Abbreviation